Pearson-Higher-Ed/design/c/inputs/v2.1.0-beta.3/index.md

       Focus
       : - Label is [Concrete (#c7c7c7)](/design/c/colors/v2.0.0-beta.5/#rd-concrete)
-        - Underline is 4px solid [Digital Marine Turquoise](/design/c/colors/v2.1.0/#rd-digital-marine-turquoise)
+        - Underline is 4px solid [Digital Pearson Blue](/design/c/colors/v2.1.0/#rd-digital-pearson-blue)

         - The underline should animate out from the center of the input once the user clicks into the field